Celebrating Over 10 Years of Optics Courses

 The Optical Instrument Design track places more of an emphasis on the optomechanical design and manufacturing of components and instruments.

-Register for a membership with the Optical Society of Southern California to receive 15% off REQUIRED courses.
+Register for a membership with the Optical Society of Southern California (OSSC) to receive a 15% discount on Optics Certificate Program courses.

 Who Should Enroll